 Academic departments are required to complete a self-study as part of the the 5-year program review process.
-Departments scheduled for 5-year reviews should have the self-study completed by October 15
+Departments scheduled for 5-year reviews should have the self-study completed by October 15 of the academic year when it is due.

 For programs that have specialized accreditors, the accreditation reports typically replaces the self-study.
 However, the College may require the program to engage in additional analyses of data, particularly with respect to enrollment trends and economic forecasts.
-Copies of the program's accreditation report(s), team visit reports, accreditor's responses, and the program's annual updates should be uploaded into the department's document repository in the TaskStream workspace.
+Copies of the program's accreditation report(s), team visit reports, accreditor's responses, and the program's annual updates should be submitted to the Office of Institutional Effectiveness.
 Program faculty are expected to meet with the Provost to discuss the accreditation report, visiting team report, program goals, and resource needs.

-A 5-year program review schedule is established by the AACC and posted on the assessment website.
-(A copy is also appended to this handbook.)
+A 5-year program review schedule is established by the AAC and posted on the assessment website.
+A copy is also appended to this handbook.